 This article explains how to install OpenVAS on Kali Linux.
 OpenVAS (GVM) is an open-source vulnerability scanner that performs network vulnerability tests in Linux.
 This scanner plays a vital role in penetration testing.
 You can handle more than one target host at a time using OpenVAS.

 OpenVAS, or Open Vulnerability Assessment System, is a pen-testing framework that uses a database to scan and test systems for vulnerabilities.
 The database is constantly updated and comprises a collection of known exploits and vulnerabilities.
+For security professionals, having a robust environment is key, which is why many choose to buy Kali Linux VPS to ensure their scanning tools have 24/7 availability and high-speed network access.

 - A database comprised of results and configurations

-- A Scanner that runs various Network Vulnerability Tests
+- A Scanner that runs various Network Vulnerability Tests (NVT)

-- A Collection of Network Vulnerability tests
+- A Collection of Network Vulnerability tests (The Feed)

 - A Greenbone Security Assistant: a web interface that allows you to run and manage scans in the browser

-System resources
+๐ก๏ธ System resources for OpenVAS

-Installing OpenVAS on Kali Linux
+๐ Installing OpenVAS on Kali Linux (Legacy Method)

 Before installing OpenVAS, you should update your system (You can skip this step if you have an updated system).
+Keeping your system fresh ensures that the apt-get command fetches the latest dependencies.

 apt-get update